CANDY-LINE/candy-red/README.md

 $ sudo sed -i -e "s/raspberrypi/${NEW_NAME//\//\\/}/g" /etc/hostname
 $ sudo /etc/init.d/hostname.sh && sudo reboot
 ```
 You can ignore `sudo: unable to resolve host raspberrypi` error message.

+### BLE USB adaptor/dongle

+CANDY RED service tries to activate the `hci0` device if it exists on boot so that you can use BLE devices on the flow editor.
+This is performed silently at backgound and you usually don't have to care of it.

+However, you need to tell the system to restart the CANDY RED service by performing `sudo systemctl restart candy-red` when you insert the dongle after boot.
+Or BLE is not available.

 ### Node-RED home